SaxbyMod/SabyModEnums/README.md

 Draw Jackalope: [creature] is played, a Jackalope is created in your hand.

+Draw Strafe: When [creature] moves, a card with a movement sigil is created in your hand.

 Dwarf: When [creature] is drawn, it will loose one unit of cost, as well as 1 power and 2 health (can't go below 1 health).
 A unit is defined as: 1 blood, 3 bones, 3 energy, or all mox.

 Electric: [creature] attacks a creature, they will deal half the damage to creatures adjacent to the target.